Mohamed El Amine Tiouli

-Mohamed El Amine Tiouli (born July 8, 1987, in Maghnia) is an Algerian football player.
+Mohamed El Amine Tiouli (born July 8, 1987) is an Algerian football player.
 He currently plays for CRB Aïn Fakroun in the Ligue Nationale du Football Amateur, the Algerian third division.

 Club career

 On July 11, 2011, Tiouli signed a two-year contract with ES Sétif.
 On September 20, 2011, he made his debut as a starter in the second round match of the 2011–12 Algerian Ligue Professionnelle 1 against MC Alger.